 What has been your favorite class so far?
 How did it expand your knowledge?

 A History of Western Music with Professor Aaron Beck.
 I learned more about music than I thought possible in this class.
-Nora is an incredibly brilliant professor who was able to get us engaged in what she was teaching.
+Aaron is an incredibly brilliant professor who was able to get us engaged in what he was teaching.
 This has been the only class I’ve ever taken where I was honestly excited to write a research paper!

 What made you want to come to Lewis & Clark?